Paul Ashley – Wildlife Professor, Sir Sandford Fleming College

 Paul has a long association with Long Point, having worked for the Canadian Wildlife Service at the Long Point and Big Creek National Wildlife Areas for 17 years.
 His interests while there included wetland management, habitat restoration, and various projects with amphibians, reptiles waterfowl and deer.
 While working, he completed, in 2005, an M.Sc. in Zoology at the University of Western Ontario.
 His thesis ‘Wing moult and age determination of American Black Ducks provided the background research for his most current project with Long Point Waterfowl linking natal and harvest areas of American Black Ducks through stable isotope analysis’.
 The project, funded through the Black Duck Joint Venture uses stable isotopes of hydrogen and carbon to infer natal origins of hatch year black ducks and links them to harvest locations within Canada.
 Prior to working for Canadian Wildlife Service, Paul earned a B.Sc..
 (Honors) from Trent University in Environmental Science.
-He and his family have recently moved to Iqaluit, Nunavut where he is developing an ecosystem monitoring program for Parks Canada using remote sensing techniques, ground measures and traditional ecological knowledge.
-While the call of the north is exciting, the family still considers Long Point their home.
+Since completing his studies Paul spent five years in the Arctic developing environmental monitoring programs for Parks Canada.
+Recently, Paul accepted a position as Professor of Wildlife Studies at Fleming College in Lindsay Ontario, and is eager to strengthen the connections between the college and Long Point Waterfowl.

 Dr. Shannon Badzinski – Waterfowl Biologist, Environment Canada / Canadian Wildlife Service